-Turning to the second element of standing, Plaintiffs have failed to plausibly plead causation on the part of the Commonwealth, the OAG, and General Henry.
+Turning to the second element of standing, Plaintiffs have failed to plausibly plead causation on the part of General Henry.
 A plaintiff must establish "a causal connection between the injury and the conduct complained of."
 Lujan, 504 U.S. at 560.
 Notably, "[c]ausation in the context of standing is not the same as proximate causation from tort law", Constitution Party of Pennsylvania v.
 Aichele, 737 F.3d 347, 366 (3d Cir.
 2014).
 Plaintiffs' alleged injury "has to be fairly traceable to the challenged action of the defendant, and not the result of the independent action of some third party not before the court."
 Lujan, 504 U.S. at 560 (internal edits omitted).
 Accordingly, the prong focuses on traceability, that is "who inflicted. . . harm".
 Toll Bros., Inc. v.
 Twp. of Readington, 555 F.3d 131, 142 (3d Cir.
 2009).

 First, as prior noted, Plaintiffs have disclaimed any belief or allegation that the Commonwealth or its officials engaged in election fraud.
 (Doc.
-1 ¶ 153 n.
+12 ¶ 150 n.
 5.)

-Further, they do not plead that either the Commonwealth, the OAG, or General Henry were state election officials or possessed the specific power and affirmative duty to administer elections.
+Further, they do not plead that General Henry was a state election official or possessed the specific power and affirmative duty to administer elections.
 (See, generally, Doc.
-1.)
+12.)

 As prior noted, Plaintiffs seem to rely on General Henry's general duty to enforce the laws of the Commonwealth to attempt to establish causation, instead of pursuing the third-party bad actors who ostensibly took advantage of the "apparent loopholes, and discrepancies" Plaintiffs claim to have witnessed.
-(Id. ¶¶ 69, 83.)
+(Id. ¶¶ 67, 80.)
 Such reasoning cannot hold.
 If a Plaintiff were to be able to establish causation in this manner, harm can be traced to the OAG and General Henry due to a failure to intervene wherever and whenever a violation of any law of the Commonwealth occurred, regardless of their knowledge, including from a car collision caused by a speeding driver.